 The people affected by this new law were working in integrated, community settings.
 These jobs were a route to inclusion and community.
 This is what people with disabilities and their advocates have been wanting.
 Things were working well for the employee with a disability, the employer, the community and the family/caregivers of the employees.

-That is until someone (Shaun Bickley – co-chair of Seattle Commission for People with Disabilities) threw a monkey wrench into the lives of people he does not know or understand.
-Mr Bickley has greatly misinterpreted research on the issue, misinterprets the law behind the certificates and how they are used and totally disregards the choices of those most affected.
-He has led community members and our City Council to believe these employees are exploited and has twisted the truth to outright lied about the situation in order to push his personal agenda.
+That is until the Commission threw a monkey wrench into the lives of people hthey do not know or understand.
+The Commission has greatly misinterpreted research on the issue, misinterprets the law behind the certificates and how they are used and totally disregards the choices of those most affected.
+The Commission has led community members and our City Council to believe these employees are exploited and has twisted the truth to outright lied about the situation in order to push his personal agenda.

-Contrary to what Mr. Bickley claims, there were many concerns voiced by people with disabilities and disability advocates against the elimination of the special certificates.
-Unfortunately, Mr. Bickley does not think that these people have the right to voice an opinion and so discounts them.
+Contrary to what the Commission claims, there were many concerns voiced by people with disabilities and disability advocates against the elimination of the special certificates.
+Unfortunately, the Commission does not think that these people have the right to voice an opinion and so discounts them.

-What happened to “nothing about us, without us,” Mr. Bickley?
+What happened to “nothing about us, without us?”

 There is inaccurate information regarding the sub-minimum wage laws and certificates, false information regarding the laws and actions in other states regarding sub-minimum wage and employment trends for people with intellectual disabilities.